-Refer also to Banner Guidelines for special use of banners related to Athletics facilities and functions.
-See also Section 15 - Exterior Spaces that are part of a Facility.
+Refer to Guidelines for Banners on Light Poles and Guidelines for Banners on Buildings for special use of banners related to Athletics facilities and functions.
+See also page 27 for information regarding exterior spaces that are part of a facility.

-Questions concerning Athletics signage should be directed to the University Planner's Office.
+Questions concerning Athletics signage should be directed to Planning and Communication.

-standard building ID sign
+Standard building ID sign

-example - Block M in brick, no lighting
+Example - Block M in brick, no lighting